saxix/django-adminactions/docs/source/actions.rst

 Export selected queryset as fixtures using any registered Serializer.

-.. note:: this is not equal to django command ``dumpdata`` because dumps also the Foreignkeys.
+.. note:: this is not the same as django's command ``dumpdata`` because it can dump also the Foreign Keys.

 ===================   =============================================================
 **use natural key**   If true use natural keys.